esheldon/nsim/config/README.txt

-- coaddsim  using the coaddsim code base to make coadds from multi-epoch nsim simulated data
+- coaddsim  using the coaddsim code base to make coadds from
+    - high distortioin
+        - sim-e19
+            - huge bias
+        - sim-e20
+            - low noise
+            - huge bias
+        - sim-e21
+            - low noise and no offsets
+            - huge bias
+        - sim-e22
+            - low noise and no offsets
+            - no coadd, no variation in psf properties

+    multi-epoch nsim simulated data

     - sim-bdkm02 (no actual knots)